Capturing Polytopal Symmetries by Coloring the Edge-Graph: Introduction

 For this to work as desired, we need to check two things: \begin{itemize} \item First, $\phi^\cc$ needs to be well-defined.
-This is not the case for all colorings: one needs to check that for each $T$ $\in$ $\Aut_{\GL}(P)$ the corresponding permutation $\sigma_T$ is indeed a symmetry of $G_P^\cc$ (that is, is in $\Aut(G_P^\cc)$).
-Intuitively, this amounts to checking that the colored edge-graph is at \emph{least} as symmetric as $P$. \item Second, $\phi^\cc$ must have an inverse.
+This is not the case for each coloring: one needs to check that for each $T$ $\in$ $\Aut_{\GL}(P)$ the corresponding permutation $\sigma_T$ is indeed a symmetry of $G_P^\cc$ (that is, is in $\Aut(G_P^\cc)$).
+Intuitively, this amounts to checking that the edge-graph, even after coloring, is still at \emph{least} as symmetric as $P$. \item Second, $\phi^\cc$ must have an inverse.
 If so, then $G_P^\cc$ is \emph{exactly} as symmetric as $P$.
 Providing such an inverse will go as follows: for each $\sigma\in\Aut(G_P^\cc)$ we need to construct a geometric symmetry $T_\sigma\in\Aut_{\GL}(P)$ with

 Since $P$ is full-dimensional, if $T_\sigma$ exists then it is unique.
 The map $\sigma\mapsto T_\sigma$ is then the desired inverse. \end{itemize}

 The discussion also applies verbatim to the orthogonal symmetry group $\Aut_{\OO}(P)$, and we shall use the same notation $\phi^\cc\:\Aut_{\OO}(P)\to\Aut(G_P^\cc)$ to denote the natural homomorphism in this case.